 Description: Egui.exe is not essential for the Windows OS and causes relatively few problems.
 Egui.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\.

 There is an icon for this program on the taskbar next to the clock.
 It is a Verisign signed file.
 The file is digitally signed.
 Egui.exe is not a Windows system file.
 The software can be removed using the Control Panel's Add\Remove programs applet.
-Egui.exe is able to record keyboard and mouse inputs and hide itself.
-Therefore the technical security rating is 7% dangerous; however you should also read the user reviews.
+Egui.exe is able to record keyboard and mouse inputs, hide itself and monitor applications.
+Therefore the technical security rating is 6% dangerous; however you should also read the user reviews.

 Recommended: Identify egui.exe related errors